Wildfire latest: Wears Valley Road reopens, more than 300 structures affected - NewsBreak

 Wildfire latest: Wears Valley Road reopens, more than 300 structures affected

-A map showing evacuation areas still closed to residents and visitors, as well as closed road is available online at the link below.
+A map showing evacuation areas still closed to residents and visitors, as well as closed road is avaialble online at the link below.

 Click here to view the dynamic Sevier County fire evacuation map.